 The Equity Incentive Plan is administered by the Board or, from time to time, a committee thereof, and provides that the Board may from time to time, in its discretion, and in accordance with TSXV requirements, grant to eligible Participants, non-transferable awards (the "Awards").
-Such Awards include options ("Options"), restricted share units ("RSUs"), share appreciation rights ("SARs"), deferred share units ("DSUs") and performance share units ("PSUs").
+Such Awards include options ("Options"), restricted share units ("RSUs"), share appreciation rights ("SARs"), deferred share units ("PSUs").